csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 title: Your logo is still an image… and so is mine!
 categories:
 - Web Development
-tag:
+tags:
-- Logo
+  - HTML
-- Semantics
+  - Images
-- Web Standards
+  - Web Platform
-- Performance
 meta: Balancing image semantics with performance ideals
 branch-id: 0Madjrwnj6M
 branch-url: http://branch.com/b/your-logo-is-still-an-image-and-so-is-mine-css-wizard